GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Simplicity is hard to build, easy to use, and hard to charge for.
-Complexity is easy to build, hard to use, and easy to charge for.
+> ### Programming is programming.
+If you get good at programming, it doesn't matter which language you learned it in, because you'll be able to do programming in any language.
 >
-> ~ *Chris Sacca*
+> ~ *Richard Stallman*

 ---
 ## 🏎 Quick Facts